-Modern and comfortable apartment in Javea, on the Costa Blanca, Spain for 6 persons
+Lovely and comfortable apartment in Javea, Costa Blanca, Spain for 4 persons

-Modern and comfortable apartment in Javea, on the Costa Blanca, Spain with communal pool for 6 persons
+Modern and nice apartment in Javea, Costa Blanca, Spain with communal pool for 6 persons

-Lovely and comfortable apartment in Javea, on the Costa Blanca, Spain for 4 persons
+Classic and comfortable apartment in Javea, Costa Blanca, Spain with communal pool for 4 persons

 Large and nice apartment in Javea, on the Costa Blanca, Spain for 9 persons